chakra-ui/chakra-ui-docs/CONTRIBUTING.md

 cd chakra-ui-docs
 ```

-3. Setup all the dependencies and packages by running `yarn`.
+3. Setup all the dependencies and packages by running `pnpm`.

-4. Execute `yarn dev` to spin up a local development server.
+4. Execute `pnpm dev` to spin up a local development server.
 If you're running
    Windows, contentlayer might not work as expected, so you'd need to do
-   `npx contentlayer build` before running `yarn dev` in order to generate the
+   `npx contentlayer build` before running `pnpm dev` in order to generate the
    docsite content.

 > If you run into any issues, kindly reach out to the Chakra UI React team here: